matejseykora/TodoList/README.md

 # TodoList

-TodoList is a JavaFX app for saving organising things to be done in a simple way.
+TodoList is a JavaFX app for saving and organising things to be done in a simple way.

 ## Installation